Nikhilakoneru/gis-research-engineering/lesson-01-notes.md

 - where=1=1 means give me everything

 ## What I Actually Did Today
-- Made my first REST API call in the browser
+- Made  REST API call in the browser
 - Read real JSON responses from Esri servers
 - Queried US Census data and filtered by population
 - Learned to use the Services Directory